-FEICA (Association of European Adhesive & Sealant Industry) has developed so-called Model Environmental Product Declarations (Model EPDs) and had them independently verified by the Institute Construction and Environment (IBU).
-These IBU verified Model EPDs have been made publicly available by FEICA and IBU.
+FEICA (Association of European Adhesive & Sealant Industry) has developed socalled Model Environmental Product Declarations (Model EPDs) and had them independently verified by the Institute Construction and Environment (IBU).
+These

+IBU verified Model EPDs have been made publicly available by FEICA and IBU.

 The Model EPDs represent the current production technology in Europe.

 ARDEX UK Limited, as a member of BASA, which is a national association member of FEICA, has the right to declare that a specific FEICA Model EPD applies to the named product below.
-The compliance of our products to the Model EPDs is checked on the base of our formulations, by using an IBU-approved guideline procedure verified to EN 15804 and ISO 14025.
+The compliance of our products to the approved guideline procedure verified to EN 15804 and ISO 14025.
 We hereby declare that the product meets the criteria of the attached Model EPD